orenraz/LushaLive/README.md

 it will create 2 dockers with mongoDB and the backend app

 #### Seed DB
-this will seed the DB with predefined 9 houses data
+this will seed the DB with predefined 9 houses data & 40 characters

 ```bash
 cd backend